 - to be more confident in making your own decisions that are right for you

-- to encourage growth on you coping realistically on your own
+- to encourage growth on your coping realistically on your own

 - to establish different ways and solutions

-- to manage the problems/issues for couples to find their individual inner voice and to freely, confidently communicate to each other
+- to manage the problems/issues for couples to find their individual inner voice and to freely, confidently communicate with each other

-My believe is “mental health issues are not something to be ashamed"
+My belief is “mental health issues are not something to be ashamed of".

-Working with children and young people for me to gain an understanding and to support the work with this particular group safely, I draw on my knowledge of the Improving Access to Psychological Therapies programme (IAPT), using the different measures to increase the possibility of identifying children and young, with problems, which I will explain during the session.
-For example the child or young person might not necessarily understand a certain type of behaviour or unable to make the appropriate link to their thoughts and feelings; the Revised Child Anxiety and Depression Scale (RCADS) questionnaire is usually completed by the client as well as parent/carers, if present, the RCADS helps to obtain reliable information and identifies and measures symptoms of 5 different types of anxiety disorders such as separation anxiety or panic as well as the level of depression.
+Working with children and young people, for me to gain some understanding and to support the work with this particular group safely, I draw on my knowledge of the Improving Access to Psychological Therapies Programme (IAPT), using questionnaires to increase the possibility of identifying issues/problems, which I will explain in more detail during the session.
+For example, the child or young person might not necessarily understand a certain type of behaviour or unable to make the appropriate link to their thoughts and feelings; using the Revised Child Anxiety and Depression Scale (RCADS) questionnaire, which is usually completed by the client as well as parent/carers, if present, the RCADS helps to obtain reliable information, identifies and measures symptoms of 5 different types of anxiety disorders such as separation anxiety or panic as well as the level of depression.

-I have worked with many different issues and problems that we as human-beings may have or might be experiencing.
+I have worked with many different issues and problems that we as human beings may have or might be experiencing.
 It could be difficult thoughts of having no purpose, suicidal thoughts/feelings, depression or anxiety to name a few.
-Alongside the common mental health problems/issues that some children and young people might be experiencing such as parent separation, bullying, separation anxiety, panic or suicidal thoughts/feelings, which sometime can lead to not wanting to get out of bed, not sleeping and/or self-harming.
+Alongside, common mental health problems experienced by some children and young people such as parent separation, bullying and suicidal thoughts/feelings, which sometimes can lead to not wanting to go to school, not sleeping and/or self-harming.

 “Everyone would be better off without me”